 If you’re looking to feel better in your body this year, then don’t neglect your gut.
-But we don’t mean powering through 100 sit-ups in the gym every day.
-We’re talking about healing from the inside, specifically, nurturing your gut bacteria – the hottest conversation in health right now when it comes to head-to-toe wellbeing.
+We don’t mean powering through 100 sit-ups in the gym every day.
+We’re talking about healing from the inside, specifically, nurturing your gut bacteria – the hottest conversation in health right now when it comes to head-to-toe well-being.

 “The digestive system contains about a kilo and half of bacteria.
 This bacteria used to be considered benign, but recently, researchers have discovered this bacteria – ‘the microbiome’ – is the control centre of all our health,” says Jeannette Hyde, author of The Gut Makeover (£9.99, Quercus).
 “They play a part in our digestive health, keep our immune system operating well, and our mental health good.”

 What we eat has a crucial role in maintaining a healthy digestive system, with sugar, refined carbohydrates and processed food some of the major culprits in depleting good bacteria.
 In fact, a King’s College study found that just ten days of eating junk food reduced gut microbiota diversity by a third.
 The remedy includes consuming more probiotics (live cultures of bacteria, found in fermented foods such as miso, yoghurt and sauerkraut), and prebiotics (fruit and vegetable fibres that feed and nourish the good bacteria), with apples, asparagus, bananas, garlic, leeks and onions, particularly effective.
 Pre- and probiotics help our body to break down foods more efficiently and convert it into energy, aid the production of vitamins and nutrient absorption, and help the immune system fight off infection.

 But If you still need convincing, here are four more reasons to get good digestive health.